GPU-accelerated molecular dynamics simulations for studying protein dynamics and stability Learn more

 Temperature sets the simulation temperature in Kelvin.
 300 K (27°C) is standard physiological temperature.
 Use higher temperatures (350-400 K) for enhanced sampling of slow processes, or lower temperatures for cold-adapted proteins.

-Pressure controls the barostat target in bar.
+Pressure controls the barostat target in bar for explicit-solvent NPT simulations.
 1.0 bar is standard atmospheric pressure.
-Most simulations use NPT ensemble (constant number, pressure, temperature) to allow box volume fluctuations.
+Implicit-solvent simulations use NVT and do not apply pressure.

-Ionic strength specifies NaCl concentration in molar.
+Ionic strength specifies NaCl concentration in molar for explicit solvent.
 0.15 M matches physiological conditions.
-The system is first neutralized with counterions, then excess salt is added to reach the target concentration.
+The system is neutralized with counterions and excess salt is added to reach the target concentration.
+It does not apply to implicit-solvent runs.

 pH determines protonation states of titratable residues (histidine, aspartate, glutamate, lysine, arginine).
 Standard protonation at pH 7.0 is appropriate for most cytoplasmic proteins.
 Adjust for proteins in acidic compartments (lysosomes, pH 4.5-5.0) or extracellular environments.